The Solace of Dunskeig (1841)

 The Kirk or Church of Scotland played a large role in our forebears’ lives.
 Ministers had a great influence on Scottish society.
 As lettered men, the government leaned on them to produce reports on geography, topography, agriculture, industry, and the resident population.
 The 1834-1845 report for Kilcalmonell and Kilberry Parish was written by none other than our venerable Reverend John McArthur.
 He speaks of a failing economy, outdated agricultural practices, and overcrowded farms.

 Crofters were impoverished.
 They paid as much as half of their revenue toward rent.
 Due to lack of income, tenants resorted to bootlegging (phrased as “distillation and the evil practices therewith connected”).
 Reverend McArthur wrote, “The peasantry endeavour to better their condition by having recourse to smuggling.
 It is impossible to calculate the amount of evil that this unholy and unpatriotic practice is the cause of.”[1]

 The Campbeltown Antiquarian Society Library holds documents to show the minister was not exaggerating.

-The Library's documents show that, in just two years (1797-99), the government seized 292 stills and prosecuted 359 people for the distillation of alcohol.
-One of the largest stills (18 gallons), was seized just south of the village of Clachan.[2]
-Poverty and drinking were not unique to Kintyre, for they were the cause of major social issues on nearby Islay, which the government and the Kirk struggled to deal with.
+In just two years (1797-99), the government seized 292 stills and prosecuted 359 people for the distillation of alcohol.
+One of the largest stills was seized just south of the village of Clachan.[2]
+Poverty and drinking were not unique to Kintyre.
+On nearby Isle of Islay, the government and the Kirk struggled with terrible social issues caused by alcoholism.
 It is interesting to consider whether or not the Darroch family was caught up in this.

 There is reason to think the Darrochs rose above it.
 The minister put Archie in a position of responsibility as a precentor in the church and was expected to set an example of sobriety.
 Years later, John raised his own family in Erin, Ontario, where "there were about a dozen taverns and he did not want his children to be influenced by them."[3]
 If John had cultivated those sensitivities as a youth, he may have despised this unsavory environment.
 It may even have influenced his decision to leave Clachan.